 The Walker College of Business Shared Reading Initiative brings students, faculty and staff together to read and discuss a work on social and/or environmental justice.
-The work selected will highlight ways business can help achieve the UN Sustainable Development Goals.
+Ideally, the selected work will broaden student perspectives, open up important conversations and highlight ways business can help achieve the UN Sustainable Development Goals.
 The shared reading book is selected by the office of Global and Civic Engagement, with input from the Inclusive Excellence Liaisons and/or the Sustainability Steering Committee.

-Faculty and staff read and discuss the selected work in the spring semester.
+Faculty and staff read the selected book over the summer.
 Faculty are encouraged to incorporate the book into their courses for the following academic year.

 The following academic year, business students read the selected book and attend a book discussion, either as part of their academic courses or as an optional personal enrichment activity.